Girls on the Run of NOVA

 What ways can the public get involved?

-Led by our full-time Volunteer Coordinator, each year Edu-Futuro engages approximately 350 volunteers who provide invaluable support for our programs as workshop co-facilitators, career panelists, and mentors.
-Volunteers play a central role in guiding program beneficiaries along their professional journeys, particularly as mentors for the Emerging Leaders Program.
+Led by our full-time Volunteer Coordinator, each year Edu-Futuro engages over 250 volunteers who provide invaluable support for our programs as workshop co-facilitators, career panelists, and mentors.
+Volunteers play a central role in guiding program participants along their professional journeys, particularly as mentors for the Emerging Leaders Program.
 We also use volunteers for one-time opportunities to serve as panelists for career exploration workshops, committee members to review applications and select recipients for college scholarships, and judges for our annual speech and essay competitions.
 For more information, please contact our Volunteer Coordinator, Mariana Balgurevich, at volunteer@edu-futuro.org, or consult our volunteer registration form

 How are charitable dollars spent?
 Where does my donation go?

-More than anything, though, your support can help change the lives of young people like Eric Pleitez, an Emerging Leaders Program graduate who went on to earn his both a Bachelor’s and Master’s degree in Finance from the George Washington University.
+More than anything, your support can help change the lives of young people like Eric Pleitez, an Emerging Leaders Program graduate who went on to earn his both a Bachelor’s and Master’s degree in Finance from the George Washington University.
 Eric recently shared a testimonial with us that can be viewed here: https://youtu.be/MvGkh4PLCMY

 Arlington Thrive